TheDarkBomber/lirix/README.md

 And from there, EZInstall should guide you.
 Fun fact: EZInstall is named after EZsetup, the Out-of-Box Experience equivalent (though not exactly like an OOBE) for IRIX.
 Note that Lirix does not have an OOBE.

+<a id="maxxlicense"></a>

+## LICENSING regarding MaXXdesktop

+Lirix ships with the MaXX Interactive Desktop which is built with legacy code that is under license via the SGI Special License Agreement.
+[For more details, view the license.](<https://docs.maxxinteractive.com/books/licensing/page/sgi-special-license-agreement>)

+All new code under the MaXX Interactive Desktop project is under a BSD 3-Clause license and is available at [https://gitlab.com/maxxdesktop](<https://gitlab.com/maxxdesktop>)